iluvjava/Maths/Notebook 2.0/AMATH 503/Bessel's Equation.md

 2. Move the $2^{2n}$ to the numerator and merge into $x/2$.
 3. Move the multiplier $x^p$ into the sum.

-Up to this point, we had a good looking solution to the Bessel's Function.
+Up to this point, we had a good looking solution to the **Bessel's Function of the first kind**.

 This is the fist type bessel's function.

 This is the solution that won't blow up to infinite on us.

 This is actually the solution to the Bessel's equation as well.

+If we are looking at small value of $x$, the Bessel's First kind behaves like the first term of the sum, because all the other terms are going to zero.

+When the value $x\rightarrow \pm \infty$, they actually behaves like a $\cos$ function.

+**Fun Fact**

+In our case of the Helmholtz equation, $p = 1$, and in that case, the Gamma will be come $(n + m)!$.

 ---